keen/pingpong/README.md

 #### Event Limits

 If you're using the Keen IO backend to store events, there is a limit on the number of monthly events you can send for free.
 Currently that limit is 50,000.

-If you're using Pingpong for an open-source project and need more events, just send us an email to team at our domain.
+The [$20/month plan](https://keen.io/pricing) doubles that limit to 100,000.

+##### More Events

+As an early Pingpong user you're helping us find bugs and test out new features.
+That's worth something, right?
+We think so, and we're happy to throw some extra events your way.
+Just [email us](mailto:team@keen.io?subject=Pingpong Events) your project ID and we'll get you hooked up.

 #### Contributing